 All Directors are expected to maintain the skills required to discharge their obligations to the Company.
 Directors participate in continuing education, training and development programs.
 There is a mixture of internal and external training designed to improve the Board's and individual Directors' insight into the business.
+Internal sessions conducted during the year included Continuous Disclosure requirements, sustainability training and a global tax update.

-Australian resident Directors
+Australian Resident Directors